James Milner: Personal life

 Milner is married to Amy Fletcher.
 The couple have two children: a daughter and a son.
-Milner learnt to speak Spanish in order to better communicate with his teammates, and speaks to his children only in Spanish to ensure they too learn the language.
+Milner learnt to speak Spanish to better communicate with his teammates, and in 2019 said that he spoke to his children only in Spanish to ensure they too learnt the language.

 Milner set up the James Milner Foundation, which holds a themed annual ball to raise money for various charitable causes.
 He is teetotal.

 Milner was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to association football and charity.